Ronserruya/migration-server/README.md

 * docker-compose
 * (optional) datadog-agent to report metrics to

+** NOTE: there is an issue with six.
+One of the deps requires six==1.11 which conflicts with another dep that needs six>=1.12.
+My solution is to install the deps and then remove six completely from the `Pipfile.lock`.

 ## Configuration
 The server can be configured from the docker-compose.yml file